 - Patron: $5,000-$9,999

 The following companies supported the American Epilepsy Society in 2016 through medical education grants, exhibiting at the AES Annual Meeting, advertising, or sponsorships.
-For specific items supported by each company, see pages 105-119 of the 2016 AES Annual Meeting program book.
+For specific items supported by each company, click here.

 Upsher-Smith Laboratories, Inc.